cocos/cocos-docs/en/material-system/Material-upgrade-documentation-for-v3.0-to-v3.1.md

     CCProgram standard-vs %{
         precision highp float;

-        // include your headfile
+        // Include your headfile

         #include <cc-fog-vs> // Note the change in the header file name here

-        // fill in your data here
+        // Fill in your data here

         void main () {

-            // fill in your data here
+            // Fill in your data here

             gl_Position = fill in your data result;
         }